 Faculty who are employed on an annual basis to teach as they complete graduate coursework.
-Teaching Fellows are expected to teach 21 credits per year.
+Teaching Fellows are expected to teach 24 credits per year.
 They do not have voting rights.
-Contracts are awarded annually up to two years.
+Annual compensation agreements are awarded annually for no more than two years.